danladishitu/My_Portfolio/README.md

 - The model will help in the pursuit of targeted email marketing: for each campaign, emails will be delivered to just those clients who are most likely to purchase the advertised product.

 I have used Python and its diverse library to build the machine learning pipeline to tackle this classification problem.
-To improve readability, the code was written in a Jupyter notebook.
+To improve readability, the code was written in a Jupyter notebook.The codes can be found in __EmailClassification.ipynb__

 The following are the four machine learning algorithms for classification problems: